huggingface/huggingface_hub/docs/source/en/guides/integrations.md

 By default, a generic model card will be generated with the info you've provided (example: [pyp1/VoiceCraft_giga830M](https://huggingface.co/pyp1/VoiceCraft_giga830M)).
 But you can define your own model card template as well!

+In this example, all models pushed with the `VoiceCraft` class will automatically include a citation section and license details.
+For more details on how to define a model card template, please check the [Model Cards guide](./model-cards).

 ```py
 MODEL_CARD_TEMPLATE = """
 ---